rynop/clipguard/help.md

 ## Who does this help?

-Admittedly, probably only a handful of people in the entire world.
-This is my 1st app released to market.
-I wanted a semi-simple problem to solve.
-I thought this was a cool idea that no one had done before.
-Idea was inspired by Elon Musk's [60 minute interview](https://twitter.com/elonmusk/status/1072528643488972802).
+Admittedly this app is only useful for a handful of people.
+I wanted to tackle an unsolved problem for my 1st app.
+Thought this was a nerdy yet novel solution

+The idea was inspired by Elon Musk's [60 minute interview](https://twitter.com/elonmusk/status/1072528643488972802).
 He's one person I could see this helping.

 This may also be useful for legal depositions.
 Proteting both the prosicution and defense - authenticating the un-altered recording.